After completing this reading you should be able to:

 Composite Measures of Risk: Risk Services

-A good measure of country risk should incorporate all the dimensions of such risk, be they political, financial, or economic.
+A good measure of country risk should incorporate all the dimensions of such risk, whether political, financial, or economic.
+Collectively these risks make up what we call total risk.
 There are several professional organizations around the world that offer country risk measurement services.
 These include:

 Limitations of Risk Services